The Role of Osteopathic Recognition in Lifelong Learning

 Published February 01, 2023

-By Robert A. Cain
+By Robert A. Cain, DO

 So, you’ve completed your DO degree and understand the meaning of lifelong learning.
 What are your plans for furthering your understanding of osteopathic principles and practice (OPP) throughout your career?
 Will your lifelong learning include graduate level training that helps you more fully integrate OPP into patient care?